 Youth Leadership Day

-Youth Leadership Day typically draws about 400 students and chaperones to Jefferson City, coming from over 60 counties across the state.
+Youth Leadership Day is scheduled for April 7.
+Visit our event page to get the latest information!
 Students interested in attending should contact their agricultural education teacher for more information.

 Missouri Farm Bureau Ambassador Program

 Each year, Missouri Farm Bureau selects one male student and one female student ages 17 to 22 to represent agriculture and Farm Bureau as an Ambassador.
 Each Ambassador receives a $2,500 educational scholarship and travels to Washington, D.C., in March on a Farm Bureau legislative trip.
 They assist with Farm Bureau events at the Missouri State Fair and elsewhere.

 At the December 2021 Missouri Farm Bureau Annual Meeting, Jessica Janorschke (Buchanan County) and Jacob Hall (Saline County) were selected by a panel of judges to serve as the 2022 Missouri Farm Bureau Ambassadors.
 Jessica is an Agribusiness Management major at the University of Missouri and is the daughter of John and Michelle Janorschke.
 Jacob is an Agriculture Education major at the University of Missouri and is the son of John and Diane Hall.

 To apply, applicants must be 17-22 years of age and their family must be a Farm Bureau member one year prior to the September 30 deadline.
 Applicants must also be enrolled or planning to enroll in a two- or four-year college, university, or vocational/technical school.
 Candidates begin the process by applying through their county Farm Bureau; those selected to represent their counties go on to compete in the state wide competition in December.